lingtalfi/z-ripple/README.md

 How does it work?
 -------------------------

-Use the double z (zz)'s zquery method to grab all the elements on which you want to apply the ripple effect, then chain that to the ripple method, like so:
+Use the double z (zz)'s zquery method to select all the elements on which you want to apply the ripple effect, then chain that to the ripple method, like so:

 ```js
 zz(".ripple").ripple();
 ```

-### Ripple Color
+Note: the ripple css class is defined in the ripple.css, and some of its properties are required for the ripple effect to work properly.

+If you don't want to use the ripple css class, make sure that you copy/paste the css properties of the ripple css class in the css class of your choosing.

+### special html attributes

 To change the wave color, set the data-ripple-color attribute on your ripple element.
 The value of that argument can be anything that the css background-color property accepts.